patch testing on wrist

 • Any discomfort or unusual sensations

-Important: If you experience significant discomfort, burning, or rapidly spreading irritation, remove the product immediately and wash the area thoroughly.
+Important: If you experience significant discomfort, burning, or rapidly spreading irritation at any point, remove the product immediately and wash the area thoroughly.

 • No reaction: Generally safe to proceed, but start with limited use

-• Mild reaction: Consider whether this is acceptable or if you should avoid the product
+• Mild reaction: Consider whether this is acceptable for you or whether to skip the product

 • Moderate to severe reaction: Do not use this product